Itinerary of Everest Base Camp Trek

 Acclimatization

-Being properly acclimatized while doing the Everest Base Camp Trek is among the most important health factors.
-Acclimatization is letting one's body adjust to high-altitude conditions.
+Being properly acclimatized during the Everest Base Camp Trek is among the most important health factors.
+Acclimatization lets the body adjust to high-altitude conditions.
 Locations at high altitudes, generally 3,000 meters and above, have different oxygen levels.
-Without allowing the body appropriately adapt to the changing landscape and elevation, you are in a vulnerable state of being altitude sick.
-This can negatively impact the trekking journey.
+Without allowing the body to adapt to the changing landscape and elevation appropriately, you are in a vulnerable state of being altitude sick, which can negatively impact the trekking journey.

 Everest Base Camp Trek Weather

-The spring and the autumn months are the two best seasons for doing the Everest Base Camp Trek.
+The spring and autumn months are the best Everest Base Camp Trek seasons.
 The spring season lasts from March to May, and autumn lasts from September to mid-December.
-This is because they present the best visibility and fewer precipitation chances while trekking.
+These months present the best visibility and fewer chances of precipitation while trekking.
 The spring and autumn months are also called the peak trekking seasons because the number of trekkers who visit Khumbu during this time increases significantly.

 On the contrary, trekking can also be done during the winter and summer, but it is not usually recommended.
 Low-altitude treks can be suitable, but high-altitude treks, like the Everest Base Camp, are not.

-The average daytime temperature during the spring extrapolates to about 15˚ to 17˚C, while at nighttime- it may drop down to -1˚C. The precipitation amount is about 7mm, with an average of 9 hours of sunshine per day.
+The average daytime temperature during the spring extrapolates to about 15˚ to 17˚C, while at nighttime- it may drop to -1˚C. The precipitation is about 7mm, with an average of 9 hours of sunshine daily.
 Similarly, during the autumn months, the average daytime temperatures vary from 17˚ to 18˚C during the day while dropping to about -8˚C at nighttime.
 Daily weather forecasts, nevertheless, are available online.

 Everest Base Camp Trek Flight Delays

-The chances of flight delays or cancellations are significantly less due to the weather during the peak trekking seasons.
-Nonetheless, it is a good idea to have an extra contingency day at the end of the trek for flight delays or cancellations.
+The chances of flight delays or cancellations are significantly lower due to the weather during the peak trekking seasons.
+Nonetheless, having an extra contingency day at the end of the trek for flight delays or cancellations is a good idea.
 Generally, trekkers are reprimanded for such events by the travel agencies they are trekking with.

 Everest Base Camp Trek Cost

 The average cost to do the Everest Base Camp Trek varies from one person to the next.
-Typically, the cost of an Everest Base Camp Trek package provided by a well-reputed and registered travel agency is about 1,500 USD to 2,000 USD.
+Typically, an Everest Base Camp Trek package provided by a well-reputed and registered travel agency costs about 1,800 USD to 2,200 USD.
 The trek package includes the cost of accommodation in the mountains, a trekking guide, meals, trekking permits, and documentation and transportation.

 Travel agencies, however, do not cover travel insurance.
 Therefore, having travel insurance is often mandatory while trekking in Nepal.
 The travel insurance must cover the cost of canceled flights, lost baggage, medical expenses, and emergency helicopter evacuation in the mountains.